 Take art out and about to open a new world of creative possibilities!
 As children engage in art activities outside, they break free of the easel, explore on a larger scale, and learn to take time to observe things more closely.
 The following suggestions can help make your outdoor art adventures a successful learning experience.

 Help children see the possibilities around them.
 Great art options abound outside - from painting rocks to dyeing sand with food coloring.
 A fence can become a wonderful collage as children weave sticks, feathers, and grass through the pickets or links.

 Encourage children to experiment with nature.
 Try leaving a wet painting out in the rain and seeing what design the raindrops create.
 On a sunny day, hang paintings on a rack and watch what happens as they dry.
 For an easy science experiment, cover part of a painting and leave it out in the sun all day - then compare the part that has faded with the part that was protected.

-Make cleaning up easy - and pal of the fun.
+Make cleaning up easy - and part of the fun.
 If possible, work near a hose or other water source so children can wash themselves and the area around them.
 Or give children spray bottles filled with water.
 Use a cart or wheelbarrow to simplify bringing supplies - and be sure to have an easy-to-carry container for smocks.